 The purchase price for the units under the directed share subscription program will be the same price per unit as that offered to the public and set forth on the cover page of this prospectus.
-Janney Montgomery Scott LLC, as dealer manager, will receive a percentage selling fee, as dealer manager, on all units offered through the directed share subscription program.
-The selling fee represents compensation for the dealer manager's role as it relates to due diligence, participation in the drafting of this prospectus and general coordination of the overall offering.
+For purposes of this prospectus, when we present financial data that reflects this offering, it is assumed that all shares offered under the directed share subscription program are sold.
+Janney Montgomery Scott LLC, as dealer manager, will receive a percentage management fee on all units offered through the directed share subscription program.
+The management fee represents compensation for the dealer manager's role as it relates to due diligence, participation in the drafting of this prospectus and general coordination of the overall offering.
 The shares sold under the directed share subscription program will not be subject to any lock-up agreements.

-The following table shows the per common stock unit and total selling fees to be paid by us to the dealer manager.
+The following table shows the per common stock unit and total management fees to be paid by us to the dealer manager.
 These amounts are shown assuming that the direct share subscription program is fully subscribed.